-In our work at Opportunity Education, we believe that young people need six essential habits to thrive in life, career, and school.
-In fact, we’re building Quest Forward around these habits, to help students make them part of their daily lives.
+In our work at Opportunity Education, we believe that young people need 6 Essential Habits to thrive in life, career, and school.
+In fact, we’re building Quest Forward Learning around these habits, to help students make them part of their daily lives.
 We call them “habits,” because they require thoughtful and daily practice to develop and maintain, just like eating mindfully, taking breaks during the work day to refresh, or any other habit.

 The 6 Essential Habits are: